Ka1meleon/kai-temporal-sdk/README.md

 - All timestamps are ISO 8601 strings
 - Repositories handle user-scoped operations for security
 - Pagination is standardized across all list operations
+- All delete operations return `{deleted: boolean, rowCount: number}` for consistency
+- Repository methods handle completedAt timestamps automatically for status changes
+- Transcriptions are fetched by context_id (not foreign key) for flexibility

+## Version History

+### v1.4.1
+- Added enhanced ORM methods for better service layer abstraction:
+  - `listWithTranscriptions()` and `findByUserIdAndIdWithTranscription()` for Meeting repository
+  - `updateStatus()` with automatic completedAt handling for Todo repository
+  - `findByContextId()` and `deleteByContextId()` for Conversation repository
+  - `validateDateRange()` for Meeting repository
+  - `processQueryParams()` for Todo repository
+- Standardized all delete operations to return `{deleted: boolean, rowCount: number}`
+- Updated `MeetingAgendaItemDto` to remove `discussed` field and add optional `duration`
+- Added `updateForUser()` method to Transcription repository
+- Fixed transcription fetching to use context_id instead of foreign key references